jonas128/wtw-web/README.md

 Tested by the following people:

-1. Jane Doe
+1. Hanna Rosenberg
-2. John Doe
+2. Oliver Davis